 - Review the Award

-This section describes the tasks that come just after you Route & Submit your proposal but before Set Up (or before a project is awarded).
-Think of this as a Pre-Award / Post-Submission phase.
-This section also describes what you can expect upon receiving your award and how to Set Up your project.
+Many of the tasks in Set Up Project come just after you Route & Submit your proposal but the project is awarded.
+Therefore you could think of some aspects of the Set Up Project phase as a Pre-Award / Post-Submission min-phase.
+This section describes what you can expect upon receiving your award and how to Set Up your project.

 After Routing and Submitting Your Proposal, there is waiting time often referred to as the Pre-Award/Post-Submission period.
-Before your Project Award Notice (PAN) is issued and you set up your project, the following things may need to be addressed.
+Before your Notice of Award is issued and you set up your project, the following things may need to be addressed.

-- Request a Hardship - Prior to having an award in hand, you may need a project grant number (P/G N) set up in advance to spend funds.
+- Request a Hardship - Prior to having an award in hand, you may need a project grant (P/G) number set up in advance to spend funds.
 If approved, the hardship process permits work to begin and costs to be properly allocated in situations.